MichaelSoftil/flutterapp/README.md

 # flutterapp
-Flutter app project by the Coursera
+Flutter app project by the Coursera course
+It's a markdown file in this repository